-An early, pre-clinical trial has shown that Active Hexose Correlated Compound (AHCC), an extract from shiitake mushrooms, can kill the human papillomavirus (HPV), the in the U.S.
+An early, pre-clinical trial has shown that Active Hexose Correlated Compound (AHCC), an extract from shiitake mushrooms, can kill the human papillomavirus (HPV), the

 A study by Dr. Judith A. Smith, Pharm.D., an associate professor in the department of gynecologic oncology and reproductive medicine at the University of Texas MD Anderson Cancer Center in Houston, also discovered that AHCC lowered the rate of ovarian tumor growth.

 The research was presented at the Society of Gynecological Oncology’s recent meeting in Tampa, Florida.

 For the study, Smith treated cervical cancer cells with AHCC and incubated them for 72 hours, sampling them every 24 hours.
 She also gave doses of AHCC to mice that were positive and negative for HPV.